 Camp: Camps are remote spike camps with outfitter-style tents for cooking, dining, and storage, and with dome tents used for sleeping quarters equipped with cots.
-Basic, but adequate and you will see game from your tent.
-Bike; hike, bicycle and train for this hunt.
+Basic but adequate, and you will see game from your tent.
+Bike, hike and train for this hunt.
 You will find waking very difficult.

-The outfitter hunts brownies from three locations: Port Heiden; Illiamna and Cold Bay.
-The outfitter offers fall hunts in the ODD numbered years and spring hunts in the EVEN numbered years.
+The outfitter hunts brownies from three locations: Port Heiden, Iliamna, and Cold Bay.
+On the Peninsula, the Outfitter offers fall hunts in the ODD numbered years and spring hunts in the EVEN numbered years.
 Bears stretch from 9’ to 11’ 7”!
 In 2018 Cold Bay will be hunted; and in 2019 Port Heiden will be hunted.
 Cold Bay is about 200 miles south west of Port Heiden.
 Both are on the Peninsula.
-Here is a comment from Butch’s client who had done an early Spring bear hunt with another outfitter and had failed to connect (not thru us!).
-He called Butch, Butch made a special arrangement to have him go to this outfitter’s camp, and hang out until someone scored (which did not take long!).
-Then this client, Larry B – got to try his luck.
-He passed on a 8.5 footer, chased a 10.5 footer and ended up killing a 10’ plus !!
-Larry said this:

 “Butch -I enthusiastically recommend you and this outfitter to anyone who wants to actively stalk the planet’s biggest bears in their best habitat with a very successful, well-equipped outfit that gets up and goes after the game!”